ldehner/pdf-chat/README.md

 ## How It Works

 1. **Admin Upload**:
+   - Admin is the first user who was registered
    - Admins upload PDFs, and the system processes the PDF into smaller chunks.
    - Embeddings (vectors) are generated for each chunk and stored in the PostgreSQL database.